 Some private employers may choose a more thorough testing procedure, and also try to detect things like steroids and ecstasy.

-How Long Does a Drug Stay in Your Body?
+How Long Does a Substance Stay in Your Body?

 Unfortunately, the short answer is: It depends.
 The long answer is more complex and relies on a variety of factors.
 The Drug and Alcohol Testing Industry Association does have a handy chart for how long certain drugs are detectable.